 Interacting with other Instagram users

 There are many ways to interact with other users on Instagram.
-Options include everything from the ability to tag other users in your photos, to the ability to privately message people.
+For instance, you can tag other users in your photos, or privately message people.

 - Liking: Liking is a simple way to connect with other users.
 To like a photo, either double-tap the image or tap the heart button under the post.
 To view photos you've liked, go to your profile, press the gear button on the top-right corner and select Posts You've Liked.